Chronology of Oregon Events

 The Hudson's Bay Company acquires a fur monopoly for

-all of British North America after merging with the
+all of British North America

 North West Company.